torrinworx/LocalSlice/README.md

 ## Roadmap Checklist

-This checklist outlines the key features and goals we plan to achieve for LocalSlice.
+This checklist outlines the key features and goals we plan to achieve for LocalSlice🍕.

 ## Roadmap

-Our roadmap outlines the key features and improvements we aim to achieve, to make LocalSlice increasingly powerful, user-friendly, and privacy-focused.
+Our roadmap outlines the key features and improvements we aim to achieve, to make LocalSlice🍕 increasingly powerful, user-friendly, and privacy-focused.

 ### 🟢 Short-Term Goals
 - [ ] **Electron Releases for Windows, Mac, Linux**: Standalone desktop apps for multiple OS.